Monday, 12 March 2012

 My dream retreat of a relaxing stroll in the mountains had become a nightmare of unintentional self-inflicted torture.
 Recklessly, I had pushed myself beyond my limit for physical endurance and now wanted out of my predicament.
 Dangerously close to my breaking point and recognizing it for what it was, I needed to get out.
 We were stuck and I was consciously fighting to maintain my sanity.
 Mercifully sleep came.

 At dusk we were unceremoniously awakened by a park ranger who ordered us to pack up and move to one of the park’s designated campsites.
-Upon inquiring where the nearest site was, we were informed it was several miles back near Leanchoil.
-Absolutely no way were either Matthew or I going to be moved in any direction away from Field so we refused to move our camp.
-In spite of the ranger's threats to fine us for illegally camping we continued to refuse to be pushed into walking any further in any direction.
+Upon inquiring, we were informed the nearest camp site was several miles back near Leanchoil.
+No way we were going to be moved in any direction away from Field, so we refused to move.
+In spite of the ranger's threats to fine us for illegal camping, we refused to be pushed in any further in any direction.

 Neither one of us could have walked anyway.
 Relenting somewhat, Matthew and I did offer to break camp only if we could have a ride into Field.
 The park ranger refused and gave us some official excuse about not being allowed to carry passengers in a park vehicle regardless of the fact his girl friend was in the cab.
 After a few more minutes of heated argument and our unbending refusal to move, the ranger finally gave in and accepted our terms.
 He drove us into Field.

-Field did not have a hotel or motel but, with some assistance from the park ranger, Matthew and I managed to rent a room for the night in the upstairs of the local watering hole.
+Field didn't have a hotel or motel, but with some assistance from the park ranger, Matt and I managed to rent a room for the night in the upstairs of the local watering hole.
 Beyond the door to our room was a single uncovered light bulb in the ceiling, an unshaded window and two beds with bare mattresses.
 In some way the architectural similarity of the building reminded me of the bedrooms in my grandparents' house.

 "What a dump."
 Matthew complained.